-- The Delta Dental PPO Network: If you go to a PPO dentist, your out-of-pocket expenses will often be less because these providers accept a reduced PPO fee (less any deductible).
-If the PPO fee is lower than the amount listed on the Schedule of Benefits, the PPO dentist cannot bill you for the difference. - The Delta Dental Premier Network: If you go to a Premier dentist, your out-of-pocket expenses may also be less because Premier providers accept the allowed Premier fee (less any deductible).
-If the allowed fee is lower than the amount listed on the Schedule of Benefits, the Premier dentist cannot bill you for the difference. - Out-of-Network: If you go to a dentist who does not participate in either the PPO or Premier network, you will receive the same benefits that you currently receive; however, you may have to pay more than you would if you went to a Delta Dental network dentist.
+- The Delta Dental PPOTM Network If you go to a PPO-level dentist you can maximize your dental benefits and minimize your out-of-pocket expenses because these providers accept a lower negotiated PPO fee (less any deductible).
+If the PPO fee is lower than the amount listed on the Schedule of Benefits, the PPO dentist cannot bill you for the difference. - The Delta Dental PremierTM Network If you go to a Premier-level dentist, your out-of-pocket expenses may also be less because Premier providers accept the allowed Premier-level fee (less any deductible).
+If the allowed fee is lower than the amount listed on the Schedule of Benefits, the Premier dentist cannot bill you for the difference. - Out-of-Network If you go to a dentist who does not participate in either the PPO or Premier network, you will receive benefits as provided by the Schedule of Benefits.
+You will likely pay more than you would if you went to a Delta Dental network dentist.
 Out-of-network dentists will charge you for the difference between their submitted fee and the amount listed on the Schedule of Benefits.